isabelmavery/portfolio/README.md

-# Simple Potfolio
+# Isabel's Portfolio

-Simple portfolio by Isabel, created on github codespaces
+Portfolio with React and Typescript Client (as well as some Javascript pending cleanup) as well as a Node, Express, Postgres simple server.

-Hosted on render, access at: https://isabelavery.com/ or https://portfolio-web-app-wdtc.onrender.com/
+Hosted on render, view me at [isabelavery.com](https://isabelavery.com/)!

+---

 ### Implementation Details